 That doesn’t mean that the food companies are trying to lie to you and get you to eat more calories.
+(Source)

 They do it because it would be tedious and useless to try to count actual lower-case c calories.
 Don’t worry about keeping track of whether we’re talking about calories or kilocalories.
-Because we’re talking about calories as a unit of energy, it doesn’t really matter which scale we’re talking about, as long as you understand what calories are and why they’re important.
+We’re talking about calories as a unit of energy, it doesn’t really matter which scale we’re talking about, as long as you understand what calories are and why they’re important.